Lighting Collection Site Operators

 If First Nation communities, municipalities or other collection site operators want to collect used lighting as a service to customers or residents, they need to ensure their sites are included in a collection network.

 Most producers will be working with service providers, such as PROs, haulers, refurbishers or processors, to set up their collection networks.
-First Nation communities, municipalities, and collection site operators should contact a service provider registered with RPRA.
-A list of registered service providers will be available after registration closes November 30, 2022.
+First Nation communities, municipalities, and collection site operators should contact a service provider registered with RPRA listed here.

 For lighting collected from a collection site to count towards a producer’s management requirement, the site must accept lighting free of charge and satisfy the following additional requirements: